linzhiqiu/t2v_metrics/camerabench/README.md

 1. **Keep the evaluation scripts unchanged** - they work with any method
 2. **Modify only the generation scripts** to output the standardized JSON format shown above
 3. **Ensure your output includes**:
-   - Proper `metadata` section with your method information
    - All required fields for each sample (`sample_id`, `error`, etc.)
-   - Correct data types (scores as floats, error as string or null)
+   - Correct data types (scores as floats, captions as strings, and errors as strings or nulls)
+   - The `metadata` section, which is there to help with organizing outputs

-The evaluation scripts will automatically compute all metrics regardless of how the scores/captions were generated, enabling truly fair comparisons between methods.
+The evaluation scripts will automatically compute all metrics regardless of how the scores/captions were generated.